-Cash and cash equivalents were \$508.5 million and \$499.3 million as of January 28, 2024, and October 31, 2023, respectively.
-As of the most recent balance sheet date, total cash and cash equivalents included \$494.0 million held by foreign subsidiaries.
-Net Cash, a non-GAAP financial measure as defined and discussed in the Non-GAAP Financial Measures section below, was \$485.0 million and \$474.7 million as of January 28, 2024, and October 31, 2023, respectively.
-Our primary sources of liquidity are our cash on hand, cash we generate from operations, and borrowing capacity we have available from financial institutions.
-In China, we currently have approximately \$25.0 million of borrowing capacity to support local operations.
+Cash and cash equivalents were \$493.9 million and \$499.3 million as of April 28, 2024, and October 31, 2023, respectively.
+As of April 28, 2024, total cash and cash equivalents included \$469.4 million held by foreign subsidiaries.
+Net Cash, a non-GAAP financial measure as defined and discussed in the Non-GAAP Financial Measures section below, was \$472.1 million and \$474.7 million as of April 28, 2024, and October 31, 2023, respectively.
+Our primary sources of liquidity are our cash on hand and cash we generate from operations.
+In addition, we currently have approximately \$25.0 million of borrowing capacity in China to support local operations.
 See Note 7 to the condensed consolidated financial statements for additional information on our outstanding debt and currently available financing.